gyuha/vanta-react/README.md

 }
 ```

-### Disabling Auto-Loading (Legacy Mode)
+### Disabling Auto-Loading (Manual Control)

-For manual control or testing, you can disable auto-loading:
+For manual control or specific use cases, you can disable auto-loading:

 ```tsx
 import React, { useEffect, useState } from 'react';